-• Forced expiratory volume in 1 second (FEV1) AUC0-12 relative to baseline.
+• Forced expiratory volume in 1 second area under the curve (FEV1 AUC0-12) relative to baseline following chronic dosing (1 week).
 FEV1 AUC0-12 will be based on nominal measurement times, and will be normalized by the nominal total period of evaluation (12 hours); the units of FEV1 AUC0-12 will be L.